5.3. User-Level Fault Mitigation (ULFM)

 Wesley Bland, Aurelien Bouteiller, Thomas Herault, George Bosilca, Jack J. Dongarra: Post-failure recovery of MPI communication capability: Design and rationale.
 IJHPCA 27(3): 244-254 (2013).

-In Open MPI head of development, ULFM support is enabled by default —
+In Open MPI head of development, ULFM support is built-in by default —

 Optionally, you can specify